JothishKamal/task-7-cybersec/README.md

 ## Introduction:
 Given is a Wireshark Capture File that has been captured in a coffee shop.
 ## Tools Used:
-Wireshark, Google (exporting a HTTP object from Wireshark)
+Wireshark, Google (research about Wireshark & exporting a HTTP object from Wireshark)
-## Analysis & Steps Taken:
+## Analysis:

 <p align="center" width="100%">
     <img src="https://github.com/JothishKamal/task-7-cybersec/blob/main/images/PurpleBlock.png?raw=true">